 - Good problem solving and reasoning skills

-The internship/field experience that is part of your training program, usually held at a participating medical facilities, will help you refine skills, including, but not limited to):
+The internship/field experience part of your program will be held at a participating medical facility and will prepare you in the following skills:

 - Administrative and clerical duties like scheduling, receiving patients, maintaining medical records, managing finances